Robotics, Artificial Intelligence, Facility management, Whiz, COVID-19 Tue, Jul 13, '21

 3. Reorient Your Approach to Service

-While multifamily developments may not compete with homes sales or rentals on space, they have a tremendous competitive edge when it comes to service and community.
+While multifamily developments may not compete with homes sales or rentals on space, they have a tremendous competitive edge when it comes to service.

 Other property managers are providing these services in-house.
 To balance this demand on staff, many property managers turn to technology-based solutions to help free up their team members’ time.
-For example, robotic vacuum cleaners like Whiz from SoftBank Robotics can take on time-consuming cleaning tasks, freeing staff to tackle new value-added services that elevate the tenant experience.
+For example, commercial robot vacuums like Whiz and robotic floor scrubbers like the Scrubber 50 Pro can take on time-consuming cleaning tasks, freeing staff to tackle new value-added services that elevate the tenant experience.

 4. Reprioritize Multifamily Maintenance

 While local inspectors may focus on foundations and life safety features, tenants will be watching for features that include the cleanliness of typical condo and apartment amenities and the speed of maintenance response time.
-Response time, in particular, will be critical as more individuals work from their condo or apartment homes (or your coworking spaces) means more maintenance calls.
+Response time, in particular, will be critical, since more individuals working from their condo or apartment homes (or your coworking spaces) means more maintenance calls.

 Now is the time to set aside funds to address repairs and take routine maintenance to the next level.
 Managers that communicate the steps they’re taking to keep multifamily properties clean, healthy, and in good repair may be surprised to find how attractive routine maintenance can be.

-Whiz can help property managers communicate their commitment to wellness and tenant experience.
+Autonomous solutions, like Whiz, can help property managers communicate their commitment to wellness and tenant experience.
 As it quietly navigates common spaces and hallways, it’s a visible reminder of your commitment to tenant experience investments.
 Through the Whiz Connect dashboard, multifamily property owners and managers gain actionable data analytics-based insights on productivity, efficiency, and Whiz’s effectiveness.
-Through this data collection dashboard, you can give tenants visibility into cleaning operations and confidence in their surroundings' health and safety.
+Through this data collection dashboard, you can give tenants visibility into cleaning operations and confidence in their environment’s health and cleanliness.

 To learn more, contact SoftBank Robotics today.